huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 A **Relationship** property allows you to create a connection to another entity template.
 The connection can be basic, such that it points in general to a different template.
 The connection can also be more complex, such that it inherits a specific property from another template.

+Before you can complete the configuration of a **Relationship** property, you must first create the **Relationship Type** that will be used to define the nature of the connection.

 ### How to create Relationship types

 Step 1: Navigate to the **Settings** area and click on **Relationship Types**.